Human-like fleeting memory improves language learning but impairs reading time prediction in transformer language models: Results

 \subsection{Differential impact of fleeting memory across linguistic subtasks}

-When we subdivided the aggregate BLiMP scores across the twelve broad linguistic phenomena (see Appendix; Figure \ref{fig:blimp_10M} and \ref{fig:blimp_100M}), we observed that the improvement conferred by fleeting memory is not uniform, but was driven by a specific subset of phenomena.
+When we subdivided the aggregate BLiMP scores across the twelve broad linguistic phenomena (see appendix; Figure \ref{fig:blimp_10M} and \ref{fig:blimp_100M}), we observed that the improvement conferred by fleeting memory is not uniform, but was driven by a specific subset of phenomena.
 Notably, consistent and significant gains were evident in tasks such as Subject-Verb Agreement, Anaphor Agreement, and Argument Structure, which rely on relatively local syntactic context and dependencies, where a fleeting memory bias would theoretically be advantageous.

 Critically, fleeting memory did not significantly impair accuracy on any of the phenomena in BLiMP.
 Nevertheless, several phenomena exhibited no improvement.
 Indeed, for both the 10M and 100M models, "Irregular Forms" remained unaffected, as anticipated, as this is a test of lexical knowledge rather than dependencies between tokens.
 "Determiner Noun Agreement" also showed consistently no improvements -- which is expected, since it involves among the most local regularities that fall within the echoic memory buffer.

-\subsubsection{Fleeting memory impairs reading time prediction}
+\subsection{Fleeting memory impairs reading time prediction}

 The improvements in language modeling and syntactic knowledge raised a natural question: would fleeting memory models also better capture human language processing?
 We tested this hypothesis by assessing behavioral alignment in the form of surprisal-based reading time prediction.
 We first assessed self-paced reading times from the Natural Stories corpus \citep{futrell2021natural}.
 Strikingly, we found that fleeting memory significantly \emph{impaired} reading time prediction.
-This was robust across training scales, with models trained on the 10M dataset showing a decrease in delta-log-likelihood of $\Delta LL = -74.40$ (95\% CI $[-112.12, -36.14]$, bootstrap $t$-test: $p = 0.0052$) and models trained on the 100M dataset showing the same pattern (mean $\Delta LLL = -49.56$, 95\% CI $[-83.95, -14.96]$, bootstrap $t$-test: $p = 0.0165$; see Figure \ref{fig:main_rt}A).
+This was robust across training scales, with models trained on the 10M dataset showing a decrease in delta-log-likelihood of $\Delta LL = -176.29$ (95\% CI $[-253.67, -95.93]$, bootstrap $t$-test: $p = 0.0033$) and models trained on the 100M dataset showing the same pattern (mean $\Delta LL = -98.13$, 95\% CI $[-165.43, -22.99]$, bootstrap $t$-test: $p = 0.0365$; see Figure \ref{fig:main_rt}A).